Pilot loyalist MLA praises Rajasthan CM Gehlot's leadership | Politics

 Congress MLA Bhanwarlal Sharma, who was with dissident leader Sachin Pilot during his rebellion against Rajasthan Chief Minister Ashok Gehlot last year, on Tuesday expressed faith in the CM's leadership.

+He also said that Pilot would not move to the BJP and the issue of resentment in Congress was being ''exaggerated''.

 “I consider Sachin Pilot as my leader.
 Ashok Gehlot is above him.
-He is the chief minister so he will have to be considered as the leader, even Sachin will also have to consider him as the leader,” he told reporters at his residence in Jaipur.
+He is the chief minister so he will have to be considered as the leader, even Sachin will also have to consider him as the leader,” he told reporters at his residence in Jaipur when asked whether he considers Pilot as his leader.

-The remarks come amid rumblings in the Pilot camp over the ''delay'' in meeting the demands of the faction made last year.
+The remarks come amid rumblings in the Pilot camp over the ''delay'' in meeting the demands made by the faction last year.

-The Sardarshahar (Churu) MLA said he went to Manesar last year in support of then deputy chief minister Sachin Pilot because his work was not being done by the state government but now the work in his constituency is being done.

-Sharma is the third Pilot loyalist after Virat Nagar MLA Indraj Gurjar and Karauli MLA P R Meena who have praised Gehlot for work done in their constituencies in the recent days.
+Sharma is the third Pilot loyalist MLA after Virat Nagar MLA Indraj Gurjar and Karauli MLA P R Meena who have praised Gehlot for work done in their constituencies in recent days.

+On a possible cabinet expansion in the state, the senior MLA said nine cabinet births are vacant and 25 legislators are eyeing the posts.

+He said it was for the chief minister to take a decision on who should be included into the cabinet, whether they are the MLAs who came from the BSP, independents or those who are with Pilot.

+Sharma was booked last year by the Special Operations Group (SOG) of Rajasthan Police after audio clips surfaced regarding a conspiracy to topple the Ashok Gehlot government.

+However, the SOG later dropped the sedition charge and handed over three cases related to the attempts to topple the government to the state Anti-Corruption Bureau for investigation of horse trading allegations.

-Sharma was among 19 Congress MLAs, including Pilot, who had rebelled against CM Gehlot in July last year and went to Manesar.
-They were accused of attempting to topple the state government.
+The senior MLA was among 19 MLAs, including Pilot, who had rebelled against Gehlot in July last year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)